slidercloud/nginx/README.md

 _____

 # Create an image for NGINX
 Now that Docker is installed and fully working.
-Clone this repository (requires Git)
+Clone this repository (requires Git and Docker Compose).

     $ git clone https://github.com/airtheo/docker-nginx.git
     $ cd docker-nginx
+    $ sudo docker build -t docker-static . // builds your image
+    // start your Docker container on port 8000 (Running locally on port 90 like specified in nginx.config)
+    $ sudo docker run -p 8000:90 docker-static